ghga-de/notification-service/README.md

   ```

-- <a id="properties/kafka_max_message_size"></a>**`kafka_max_message_size`** *(integer)*: The largest message size that can be transmitted, in bytes, before compression.
+- **`kafka_max_message_size`** *(integer)*: The largest message size that can be transmitted, in bytes, before compression.
 Only services that have a need to send/receive larger messages should set this.
 When used alongside compression, this value can be set to something greater than the broker's `message.max.bytes` field, which effectively concerns the compressed message size.
 Exclusive minimum: `0`.
 Default: `1048576`.

   Examples: